Sherbrooke Fusilier Regiment: Operation Totalize

 During Operation Totalize, A Squadron of the regiment, commanded by Radley-Walters, was in a support position with six 75 mm Shermans and two 17-pounder Sherman Fireflies in a walled chateau compound when the SS tank commander Michael Wittmann, one of the highest scoring German tank commanders of the war, led a heavily armoured counterattack on 8 August 44 near Gaumesnil attempting to drive a seam between British and Canadian formations.
 The Sherbrooke tanks were placed behind stone walls with holes knocked out for firing positions about 300 m broadside to the German platoon's axis of advance.
 The Canadian tanks quickly destroyed two Tiger tanks, two Panzer IVs and two self-propelled guns, while British tank fire destroyed three other Tigers as the German counterattack collapsed.
 Wittmann and his crew in their Tiger I tank were killed by tank fire from either British or Sherbooke tanks.
-Modern investigations and interviews suggest the Sherbrooke tanks actually destroyed the German Tiger tank number 007 that was commanded by Wittmann as the British tanks, of 3 Troop, A Sqn, 1st Northamptonshire Yeomanry, were probably too far away.
-However this claim is unsupported with no documentation and is dismissed as speculative by some historians.
-Modern topographic study suggests the British Fireflies were more than 1km distant, while the Canadians were within hundreds of metres broadside of the German tanks.
-The 1985 investigation of the 1st Northamptonshire Yeonanry included a War Diary entry were Tiger tank numbers 312, 007 and 314 were recorded after the battle.
+Modern investigations and interviews suggest the Sherbrooke tanks actually destroyed the German Tiger tank number 007 that was commanded by Wittmann as the British tanks, of 3 Troop, A Squadron, 1st Northamptonshire Yeomanry, were probably too far away.
+However this claim is supported by no documentation and is dismissed as speculative by some historians.
+Modern topographic study suggests the British Fireflies were more than 1 km distant, while the Canadians were within hundreds of metres broadside of the German tanks.
+The 1985 investigation of the 1st Northamptonshire Yeomanry included a war diary entry where Tiger tank numbers 312, 007 and 314 were recorded after the battle.
 The tanks being destroyed by the Firefly of Gunner Joe Ekins.
-Eye witness accounts of the battle were recorded by former members of the regiment who were there.'.
-Canadian veterans interviewed after the war had no way of associating individual German crews to specific tanks, only that they knocked out the most dangerous tanks on the battlefield.
+Eyewitness accounts of the battle were recorded by former members of the regiment who were there.
+Sydney Valpy Radley-Walters and other Canadian veterans interviewed after the war said they had no way of associating individual German crews to specific tanks, only that they knocked out the most dangerous tanks on the battlefield.